centroid457/private_values/README.md

 ***
 ## Inspiration
-Designed to use private data like username/pwd kept in OsEvironment and not open it in projects.
+Designed to use private data like username/pwd kept in OsEnvironment and not open it in projects.
 Main goals: short implementation and OOP usage.

 ## Features
-1. Create classes with special attributes, wich will be updated from OS Environs.
+1. Create classes with special attributes, which will be updated from OS Environs.
 By default it must startswith "ENV__".

 2. Ability to set default values.